taboca/TelaSocial-Grid-Type/README.md

     for the specific language governing rights and limitations under the License.

-    The Original Code is TelaSocial
+    The Original Code is TelaSocial - Marcio Galli

     The Initial Developer of the Original Code is the Marcio dos Santos Galli